bu-air-lab/floor_plan_VLM/README.md

 2. Add new "rooms" for complex maps
 3. Make new prompt for complex maps
 4. Add to room list for pre-defined plans

+Comment:

+	The VLM tells us how it understands the floor layout via room and door connections